 Step 3 Extended Description

 1 Publishing Type – Publishing type allows you to publish with or without authorship information.
 Publish the document with FULL authorship information allows Related People, Copyright, and Country of Origin to be entered for the document.
 If you do not want to reveal your identity when publishing, select the NO authorship option to skip the steps that collect personally identifiable information.
-Anonymous publications will appear in PAD and the Journal but with no identifying information.
+Documents published without attribution will appear in PAD and the Journal but with no identifying information.

 Note: Print-only submissions are printed with no authorship information.